leo91000/covid-japan-informations/japan-covid-informations.md

 **1\.
 Areas subjected to entry ban**

-Foreign nationals categorized below are denied permission to enter Japan for the time being, unless there are exceptional circumstances.
+For the time being, foreign nationals who have stayed in any of the areas listed in the following table within 14 days prior to the application for landing are denied to enter Japan, unless special exceptional circumstances are found.

-Foreign nationals who have stayed in any of the areas listed in the following table within 14 days prior to the application for landing.
+Note that foreigners from the countries/regions where the entry bans do not apply are not denied to enter Japan, even when traveling via those countries/regions listed in the table for refueling or transit purpose.
+Those who entered those countries/regions are, however, subject to the entry ban.

 Asia